VictoriaParkes/recipe-book/README.md

 ### Device Compatability and Responsiveness

-The app was tested on the following devices, using Chrome Developer Tools:
+The app was tested on the following devices, using Chrome DevTools:

 - iPhone SE
 - iPhone 12 Pro